Dan's Web Tips | Brand X Browsers | User Agent Strings

 • NatWest supports Mozilla, but if you try to enter their site with the newly rebranded SeaMonkey (which is the exact same thing as Mozilla, with a different name) you get turned away.

-• The Blue Shield of California 'Find a Provider' section sees fit to redirect some of the "wrong" browsers to this "You Need to Upgrade" page.
+• The Blue Shield of California sees fit to redirect some pages when accessed by some of the "wrong" browsers to this "You Need to Upgrade" page.
 I'm not sure exactly what browsers get sent there; it seems to work OK in Mozilla.
 I don't see anything in the site that couldn't have been done just fine with browser-neutral code.

 • Fidelity Investment's benefits section is reported to turn away the "wrong" browser types, but it seems to work for me in Mozilla.
 So I guess Mozilla isn't the "wrong" browser, but reports are that Opera is, at least when it's set to identify itself honestly.